-Dr. B actively supports a number of rescue animal groups locally and has traveled three times to Mali in Africa where, over the course of about 10 days each time, he and others have worked frantically to inoculate as many cattle, sheep, goats and pigs as possible.
-The trips are sponsored by Christ Community Church in Omaha.
+Dr. B actively supports a number of rescue animal groups locally and has traveled three times to Africa where, over the course of about 10 days each time, he and others have worked frantically to inoculate as many cattle, sheep, goats and pigs as possible.

-Mali is the third poorest country in the world and there, animal health is not a matter of convenience, as Dr. B explains, but a matter of life and death.
+In the poorer parts of Africa, animal health is truly a matter of life and death for the people, Dr. Busselman says.
 The villagers’ various livestock are a key source of food and income.
 Yet the animals carry large amounts of internal and external parasites, such as ticks, fleas and intestinal worms.
 Providing a simple inoculation makes them parasite-free for six months, enough time for the animals to grow significantly and thereby greatly bless the farmers and their families.

 Dr. Busselman’s hobbies include playing with his three kids, golfing, playing cards and tackling projects at home.
-His animal family members include Tricky Woo (Shih Tzu), Moonlight (DSH), and Mali (Springer).
+His animal family members include Tricky Woo (Shih Tzu) and Moonlight (DSH).